Pull out all the stops: Textual analysis via punctuation sequences: Case study: Temporal analysis

 {\normalfont\emdash{}\; Vampire Weekend, \textit{Oxford Comma}, 2008}}

-We perform experiments to get preliminary insight into how punctuation has changed over time.
+We perform experiments to obtain preliminary insight into how punctuation has changed over time.
 In our corpus, we have access to the birth year and death year of $614$ and $615$ authors, respectively, of the \nbauthors\ total authors.
 We have both the birth and death years for $607$ authors.
-In~\cref{temporal_repartition}, we show the distribution of the number of documents by author birth year, death year, and ``middle year''.
-(See the caption of~\cref{temporal_repartition} for a definition of middle year.)
+In~\cref{temporal_repartition}, we show the distribution of the number of documents by author birth year, death year, and ``middle year''.\footnote{We use ``middle year'' as a proxy for ``publication year'', which is unavailable in the metadata of Project Gutenberg.
+Our results are qualitatively similar when we use birth year or death year instead of middle year.} (See the caption of~\cref{temporal_repartition} for the definition of middle year.)
 We restrict our analysis to authors with a middle year between 1500 and 2012.
-Of the authors that have either a birth year or a death year, $616$ of them have a middle year between 1500 and 2012.
-We show the evolution of punctuation marks over time for these $616$ authors in~\cref{freq_pun_overtime} and ~\cref{7_overtime_3plots}, and we examine specific over time in~\cref{shak_wells_overtime}.
+Of the authors for whom we possess either a birth year or a death year, $616$ of them have a middle year between 1500 and 2012.
+We show the evolution of punctuation marks over time for these $616$ authors in~\cref{freq_pun_overtime} and~\cref{7_overtime_3plots}, and we examine the punctuation usage of specific authors over time in~\cref{shak_wells_overtime}.
 Based on our experiments, it appears from~\cref{freq_pun_overtime} that the use of quotation marks and periods has increased over time (at least in our corpus), but that the use of commas has decreased over time.
-Less noticeably, the use of semicolons has also decreased over time.
-In~\cref{shak_wells_overtime}, we observe that the punctuation rate (as measured by formula~\eqref{punctuation_rate}) has also decreased over time in our corpus.
+Less noticeably, the use of semicolons has also decreased over time.\footnote{See~\cite{Watson2019} for a ``biography'' of the semicolon, which reportedly was invented in 1494.} In~\cref{7_overtime_3plots}, we observe that the punctuation rate (given by the formula~\eqref{punctuation_rate}) tends to decrease over time in our corpus.
+However, this observation requires further statistical testing, especially given the large variance in ~\cref{7_overtime_3plots}.
 Because of our relatively small number of documents per author and the uneven distribution of documents in time, our experiments in~\cref{shak_wells_overtime} give only preliminary insights into the temporal evolution of punctuation, which merits a thorough analysis with a much larger (and more appropriately sampled) corpus.
 Nevertheless, this case study illustrates the potential for studying the temporal evolution of punctuation styles of authors, genres, and literature (and other text) more generally.